 WHO numbers show the grim consequences of rapid urbanization

-JAKARTA — The sight of commuters, their faces hidden behind masks, zipping around on the back of motorcycle taxis is common across Asia.
+JAKARTA — The sight of commuters, their faces hidden behind masks while perched on motorcycle taxis, is common across Asia.
 The bikes weave through gridlock in cities like Jakarta and Bangkok, getting the passengers to work on time.
-The masks, sometimes worn by both driver and passenger, hint that the air they breathe might not be the cleanest.
+But the masks, sometimes worn by both driver and passenger, hint that the air they breathe might not be the cleanest.

-Breaking the numbers down further, the 10 countries in the WHO’s “South-east Asia” region account for about a quarter of the world’s population but suffer around 2.4 million, or 34%, of all air pollution deaths.
+Breaking the numbers down, the 10 countries in the WHO’s “South-east Asia” region account for about a quarter of the world’s population but suffer around 2.4 million, or 34%, of all air pollution deaths.

 The WHO says 90% of the worldwide death toll comes from less wealthy countries, and that “98% of cities in low- and middle-income countries with more than 100,000 inhabitants do not meet WHO air quality guidelines.”
 Though that number drops to 56% in high-income countries, the WHO estimates that 9 of 10 people worldwide breathe polluted air at one time or another.